kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 52: I added a title screen to add a bit of a more complete feel to the game.
 In addition to these changes, I worked on w2-lvl1 and contemplated doing bosses

+Day 53: Added a boss level layout and did some small fixes

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.